JanssenProject/jans/docs/casa/quick-start.md

 # Jans Casa Quick Start Guide

-Jans Casa is a self-service web portal for end-users to manage security preferences for their accounts.
-Jans Casa can be used to with [Janssen Server](https://jans.io) or [Gluu Flex Server](https://gluu.org).
+Jans Casa can be used with [Janssen Server](https://jans.io) or [Gluu Flex Server](https://gluu.org).
+At installation time (applies to any of these two products), you will be prompted if you desire to include Casa.
+If you want to add Casa post-installation, you will simply have to re-run the installer and ensure to select Casa.

-Use this guide to install and configure a deployment of Casa.
+Use this guide to configure your Casa deployment.

 ## Installation